This page contains affiliate links. For more information please read my Disclosure Policy.

 How to Make Cinnamon OAtmeal Muffins

 Just like the ingredients, the process to making this oatmeal muffin recipe is simple and easy.
-Just 2 bowls, mix, and bake and you have a batch of warm muffins waiting to be eaten in less than 30 minutes.
+Just 2 bowls, mix, and bake and you have a batch of warm, healthy oatmeal muffins waiting to be eaten in less than 30 minutes.

 - Preheat your oven to 325° and line a muffin tin.
 The lower oven temp is important to prevent over-browning at the base of your muffins.